Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 Fibromyalgia

 The most studied chronic pain condition in float research.
 Central sensitization responds directly to sensory reduction.
-Multiple studies document meaningful pain and anxiety reduction with regular sessions.
+Multiple peer-reviewed studies — including Kjellgren et al. and the LIBR work — document meaningful pain and anxiety reduction with regular sessions.

 🦴